Mountain Hardwear

 Its labour rating is 'not good enough'.
 Little of its supply chain is certified by labour standards which ensure worker health and safety, living wages or other labour rights.
 It received a score of 21-30% in the 2021 Fashion Transparency Index.
 There is no evidence it implements practices to support diversity and inclusion in its supply chain.
 There is no evidence it ensures payment of a living wage in its supply chain.
 It does not disclose adequate policies or safeguards to protect suppliers and workers in its supply chain from the impacts of COVID-19.

-Its animal rating is 'not good enough'.
+Its animal rating is it's a start.
 It has a formal animal welfare policy aligned with Five Freedoms but has no clear mechanisms to implement.
 It uses leather.
 It uses down accredited by the Responsible Down Standard.
 It has a policy to source wool from non-mulesed sheep but does not provide evidence on how it is implemented.
 It does not use fur, exotic animal skin, exotic animal hair or angora.
 It traces some animal products to the first stage of production.

 Last updated March 2022